Lady of the Forest: Plot summary

-The story begins in the spring of 1194 in the English county of Nottinghamshire.
-Lady Marian FitzWalter attends a festival held at Huntington Castle by the Earl of Huntington, who wishes to honour the return of his only surviving heir, Lord Robert of Locksley, from the Crusades.
+In the spring of 1194 in the English county of Nottinghamshire, Lady Marian FitzWalter attends a festival held at Huntington Castle by the Earl of Huntington, who wishes to honour the return of his only surviving heir, Lord Robert of Locksley, from the Crusades.
 Marian seeks an audience with Robert to learn the manner of her Crusader father's death the previous year, as Robert was a witness.
 The reserved, mentally scarred Robert reacts strongly, having flashbacks to Sir Hugh's violent murder at the hands of Saracens.
 He informs her that Hugh wished for Marian to marry William DeLacey, the harsh and scheming Sheriff of Nottingham, to her dismay.
 DeLacey knows naught of her father's last wishes, but intends to make her marry him anyway.

 Prince John arrives at the festival unexpectedly with plans: he states his wish to ally himself with the Earl by marrying Robert to his bastard daughter Joanna, and also approaches DeLacey about raising more taxes ostensibly to be sent to ransom John's brother, King Richard.
 In truth, John wishes to keep the revenue for himself and maintain his brother's imprisonment.

 Soon after, Marian is reluctantly manipulated into accompanying the Sheriff to attend a market at Nottingham Castle.
 There, she is kidnapped by the prisoner William "Scarlet" Scathlocke, an enraged man imprisoned for killing four Norman soldiers, and is taken into the depths of nearby Sherwood Forest.
 Lord Robert, who was taught how to navigate the massive forest as a youth, secretly tracks Scarlet and is able to secure Marian's release.
 While accompanying Marian back to her modest manor, Ravenskeep, Robert falls ill from a fever.
 Marian gradually wears down the mental wall he had built up in captivity by the Saracens, and after his recovery at Ravenskeep, they consummate their relationship soon after she refuses DeLacey's offer of marriage.